 As his work became better known Joyce Hall, one of Hallmark’s founding brothers, asked him in 1953 to become their in-house art professor in Kansas City.
 "I have 200 artists, none of whom”, Joyce Hall said, "can draw a horse.
 We need you to teach them”.
 Fred Jaeger retired from Hallmark 17 years later, a loved and respected figure, who had helped generations of young Hallmark artists perfect their craft.

-After his retirement, in his seventies and eighties, he produced a new collection of lighter paintings, in water colors, crayons and acrylics, which retain much of his earlier style but reflect the influence of his new American environment.
+After his retirement, in the nineteen seventies and eighties, he produced a new collection of lighter paintings, in water colors, crayons and acrylics.
 There are fine landscapes of Vermont and Maine, Alpine landscapes, illustrations of fairy tales, and several portraits.
 He loved teaching to the end, surrounding himself in his last years with flocks of local children, whom he taught the rudiments of drawing and painting.
-Needless to say he was much loved and became a local legend.
+He was much loved and became a local legend.

 Frederick Jaeger died in Kansas City in 1980.
 He and Emily, as Emma became known in America, are buried there.